 - Count your inventory weekly (beginning and end of week)

-- Keep track of what you throw away and why
+- Track what you discard and why

 - Measure cutting loss on large products (fish, meat)